Understanding Your CARE Tool Assessment

 To get personal care services from DSHS, you must meet two basic requirements: financial and functional.

 Financial requirements mean your income and resources (assets) must be under certain levels.
-Questions and Answers about COPES has more info.
+Read Questions and Answers about COPES to learn more.

 Functional requirements mean you must need certain types of help with daily tasks such as eating, using the toilet, bathing, dressing, moving, or taking medication.
-DSHS has several programs providing personal care services.
-The functional requirements are slightly different between programs.
-You can find specific functional requirements in these state regulations:
+DSHS has different programs providing personal care services.
+The functional requirements for each are a little different.
+You can find each program's functional requirements in these state regulations:

 If you disagree with DSHS's decision, ask for a hearing and read Section 13 here, Disagreement with Assessment.
 If you need more help, read Section 15, Where to Get Help.

 How much help you can get depends in part on your mental condition.
-This includes:
+This can mean:

 if you have problems with short-term memory